Honey Miso Salmon in 20 minutes

 Instructions

-• Heat oven to 400 F
+• Heat oven to 400 F.

-• Rub the paste all over the top and sides of a clean and dry salmon filet.
+Mix the miso paste, honey, and soy sauce till smooth.
+Rub the paste all over the top and sides of a clean and dry salmon filet.

-• Bake for 8-9 minutes adding a little time if the filet is very thick.
+• Oil the Dutch oven or cast iron pan.
+Place the salmon in the pan and put in the oven, middle rack, uncovered.
+Bake for 8-9 minutes adding a little time if the filet is very thick.

 • Change oven setting to broil.
-Broil for last 3 minutes.
+Broil for last 2-3 minutes.

 • Pull the pan out and let the salmon rest for several minutes.
 The oils should be sizzling.